 Circulating materials, including most classified treatises and many government documents, may be checked out for a period of two weeks.
 Two renewals may be made by phone (253-4428) or in person, if no other patron has requested the material.
-The loan period for William and Mary faculty members is one semester.
+The loan period for William and Mary faculty members is one year, subject to recall after two weeks if requested by another patron.

-A fine of \$0.25 per day is imposed for each overdue book.
+A fine of 0.25 per day is imposed for each overdue book.
 For lost or damaged books, the amount of the fine will be relative to the extent of damage or the cost of replacing the books, plus processing costs.